How to Name Your Artwork: Find a Title That Sells

 Just imagine a huge guy buying the same picture for his family and then having to ask me for a ‘My Little Pickle’.
 I rest my case.

-Add a Caption With Your Title
+Add a Descriptive Caption With Your Title

 If a good title helps, a good caption can clinch the deal.
-They have a few key elements.
-I write the title, the framing size in inches and centimeters, and 2 or 3 sentences
+They must include a few key elements.

-As always, the caption must be short and to the point.
-If they are intriguing enough, your customer will start to read them all.
-Not only are they more likely to engage positively with you, but it’s also a great way to attract passers-by to your display.
+Not only are your visitors more likely to engage positively with you, but it’s a great way to attract curious passers-by to your display.
 It’s a win-win.

 My most amusing titles and descriptions get the best response, and there is nothing more effective than laughter to bring the barriers down.

 Take your time and put some thought into those few sentences.
 It’s not always easy.
 Sometimes I describe the subject matter and point out details the viewer may have overlooked.
-At other times it will be an anecdote relating to the picture, or a thought process.

 Any angle that presents the image in an interesting way will work, especially if your reader wants to know more.